Gowtham-app-developer/Android-Interview-Questions/CORE_JAVA.md

 ## What is Inheritance?

-- Inheritance is the process by which objects of one class acquire the properties & objects of another class.
+- Inheritance is the process by which objects of one class acquire the properties & methods of another class.
 - It provides code reusability.
 - It is used to achieve runtime polymorphism.

+## Runtime Polymorphism

+- Runtime polymorphism or Dynamic Method Dispatch is a process in which a call to an overridden method is resolved at runtime rather than compile-time.
+- The overridden method is called through the reference variable of a superclass.
+- __Upcasting__ -> If the reference variable of Parent class refers to the object of Child class, it is known as upcasting.

 ## Does Java support multiple inheritance?